KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |File: PG (5946).png | Prediction: PG, Confidence: 76.98%  |
 |File: tara.png      | Prediction: PG, Confidence: 90.27%  |

-The output from the GAinference.predict_driver code.
+Above is the output from the GAinference.predict_driver code.

 ![InferenceExamples](../images/InferenceExample.png)
-An illustration of the output from the GAinference.predict_driver code, to emphasize the model designations.
+Above is an illustration of the output from the GAinference.predict_driver code, to emphasize the model designations.

 The GAinference.py code will then call GAkmeans.kmeans_driver.
 This code will show groupings in the OpenCrystalData dataset images, using kmeans and PCA with 4 centroids.